Back to top

 You can find out more about the qualifications we accept on our English Language Requirements page.

-You have up to five years to complete the course, though the average is three years, with students taking four modules in the first year, four modules in the second year and writing their dissertation in the third year.
+You have up to three years to complete the course, with students taking four modules in the first year, four modules in the second year and writing their dissertation in the third year.

 You should allow for about twelve hours of study each week.

 We have an extensive network of organisations (universities, colleges and British Council offices) throughout the world that will provide invigilation services.
 The cost of invigilation away from Brunel is your responsibility.

 Should you need any non-academic support during your studies at Brunel, the Student Support and Welfare Team are here to help.